 My father held a funeral for my puppy.
 I think he even had his friends attend.
 It was held in the forested area behind our house.
 When they laid him to the ground, I saw a snake.
 At the time I was sure it was a cobra.
 I thought “the snake that killed him had attended his funeral.”
 I was livid.
 Those were my earliest memories of rage, anger, and grief.

 Snakes came to visit our homes every so often.
 One time, while I was playing hide and seek with my yaya, I looked underneath our sofa.
 I knew she wouldn’t fit in there but even as a child I wasn’t quite so logical.
 So I peeked underneath out of curiosity and saw a snake.
 I informed my mother of this and they quickly ran to tell our neighbour.
 My dad was still at work.
 When our neighbour arrived they couldn’t find the snake.
 But I had an eerie feeling that it had moved underneath the doorway rug.
-Our neighbour left and when my dad came home I told him of this theory.
-He checked the rug underneath and there it was, the snake.
+Our neighbour left and when my dad came home I told him my theory.
+He checked the underneath the rug and there it was, the snake.

 Because there were a lot of venomous snakes in the area, the adults couldn’t take chances and that snake met its end.
 My father had a long leather “baston” used for such purpose.
 That same afternoon, we took a family photo.
 Someone had sneakily placed the dead snake in my back pocket as a joke.
 That was the first and last time I got spooked by snakes.

 That was also when my mom started to notice I had an uncanny skill for finding lost things.
 Growing up, I’d often be asked to look for missing objects around the house, and I would find them almost always.
 I’d like to chalk the start of my “finder” skills to when I looked for my yaya underneath the sofa.
 Looking for things in places one least expects, whether logical or not.
+These days I would say things like “if I were a key, where would I be?” some days I don’t try too hard.
+Certain things always appear when you least need them.

 Those memories felt like stretches of long afternoons.
 As a child, everyone was away- to work or school.
 I was mostly left to my own devices but instead of waiting, I would end up getting into all sorts of adventures and trouble.
 Even without the gadgets, the world I lived in was rarely boring.
 I hope to write more about those afternoons of long ago.